CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 ## Filesystem Requirements

-The Web Application Server and each Application Server must use an NTFS filesystem.
+The Web Application Server, each Application Server and [gobetween][] Load Balancer Server (if used) must:

+* use an NTFS filesystem.
-Network Discovery and File Sharing must be enabled on the Load Balancer Server:
+* enable Network Discovery and File Sharing

+To enable  Network Discovery and File Sharing:
 1. Open File Explorer.
-1. Click `Network` on the left.
+2. Click `Network` on the left.
-1. A banner similar to the following will appear if Network Discovery and File Sharing is turned off:
+3. A banner similar to the following will appear if Network Discovery and File Sharing is turned off:
     {{< figure src="/images/Network Discovery 1.png" title="Network and File Discovery Disabled" >}}
-1. Click the banner.
+4. Click the banner.
-1. Click `Turn on network discovery and file sharing`:
+5. Click `Turn on network discovery and file sharing`:
     {{< figure src="/images/Network Discovery 2.png" title="Enable Network and File Discovery" >}}

 ## Service Requirements